-The structure of the magnetosphere (NASA).
+The structure of the magnetosphere (Based on a NASA diagram).

 The region where the Earth's field predominates is the magnetosphere.
 The region where our field shares its effects with the solar field is the magnetosheath.
 The boundary between the two regions is the magnetopause.
 The region outside the bow shock is where the interplanetary (solar) field is predominant.
 The bow shock itself is remarkably compact.
 Just outside the bow the energy of solar wind particles corresponds to more than a million Kelvins (about 2 million Fahrenheit degrees).
 The energy of the particles drops to less than a third of that value in less than 100 miles, and half of that change occurs in the outermost 10 miles.

 The Structure of the Magnetosphere and Its Interaction With the Solar Wind